 Most importantly, let them be kids.
 Don’t focus too much on introducing sports that you forget life outside it.
 This means giving them time to rest and be kids for a day or two.
 Bring them to museums, watch a sports game with them live, or simply help them with homework.

 Regardless of your youngster excelling in specific sports, listening to what they really want is crucial.
 Introduce them to various sports and let them decide which one they would like to pursue.
-Understand that children have different paces and preferences, which is excellent because it gives them character and individuality.
+Understanding that children have different paces and preferences, is excellent because it gives them character and individuality.
 So be there for them every step of the way and let sports do wonders on their entire well-being and development.